infosec-ucalgary/magpieCTF-2023/challenges/OSINT/do-it-again/README.md

 It looks like someone on our team has managed to sabotage the headquarter and recover a flag under a Twitter account that is made up of a name and a number.
 The person made a full report on the process of discovering the flag and sent it to us.
 However, the communication is disrupted and we do not know how much of the report got delivered and we also do not know where the message ended up at.
 Fortunately, it looks like one of their employees received part of the message and posted it on Twitter.
 Let's see if we can do something about it.
+Here is the link for the post "https://twitter.com/JohnDoe20418691/status/1617755100549902339", I hope we are not too late.

 ## Hints

 1. Oh no, it seems like the last part is gone.
 Only if I can go WAY BACK into the past with a time MACHINE.
 2. The screenshot looks familiar, I am sure you can find the EXACT same text in the website.
+3. Pay attention to the description and see what is needed for the flag.
+(Name and number, no space)

 ## Solution